AppGeo/cartodb-downloader/readme.md

 3. root: directory you want things to be downloaded to (will be created if it does not exist).
 4. callback: to be called when done or with an error.

+A cli tool is also available, run `cartodb-downloader -h` for usage